wildwinter/dink/README.md

     // Default is false, which means no text in Action beats
     // will be localised
     "locActionBeats":false,

+    // Don't strip the text from the compiled Ink "nostrip":true,

     // If true, outputs the structured dink file (json) "outputDinkStructure": false,